-Law School LSAT
+Law School Admission Criteria from the LSAT

 Law School Admission Based on LSAT Scores

 The American Bar Association (ABA) is the largest 'voluntary professional service' in the world.
 One of their functions is to accredit law schools.
 In this way, the ABA and law schools have a close relationship.
 The American Bar Association looks at the scores that law schools accept as part of their ranking, and the ABA is who the U.S News and World Report looks to when ranking the law schools as well.
 At the bottom of this equation is a student's score.
 Whether it's an average score, or simply the highest score, it is the score, which is more in a school's favor that the school is more likely to use.
-Rankings have a reputation of being very competitive, with the same five schools holding their positions because they take the students with the very highest LSAT scores.
-Recently, the ABA has considered taking the law school LSAT out of the equation as a requirement.
-This is as yet, just a rumor, and students check with their current school, and the schools they plan to attend in order to take into account how much test preparation must be done to achieve that particular score.
-Though there are those who believe a standardized test cannot possibly measure all the qualities needed to succeed in law school, or in practice for that matter, the law school LSAT has nonetheless become a kind of gold standard that law schools use to measure students and in turn themselves.
+Rankings have a reputation of being very competitive, with the same five schools holding their positions because they take the students with top scores.
+Recently, the ABA has considered taking the admission test for law schools out of the equation as a requirement.
+This is as yet, just a rumor, and students check with their current school, and the schools they plan to attend in order to take into account how much preparation must be done to achieve that particular score.
+Though there are those who believe a standardized test cannot possibly measure all the qualities needed to succeed in law school, or in practice for that matter, the LSAT has nonetheless become a kind of gold standard that law schools use to measure students and in turn themselves.

-Law School LSAT and GPA
+LSAT and GPA for Law Schools

-School Rankings and the Law School LSAT
+School Rankings and the LSAT